Solar Eclipse Corona

 expand_more

-A solar eclipse is an impressive astronomical event that occurs when the Moon perfectly aligns between the Earth and the Sun, casting its shadow on our planet and temporarily obscuring the Sun's light.
+A solar eclipse is an impressive astronomical event that occurs when the Moon aligns perfectly between the Earth and the Sun, casting its shadow on our planet and temporarily obscuring the Sun's light.

 Depending on the exact alignment, observers can experience four different types of solar eclipses: